-When a life-threatening emergency happens at a dental practice, dentists and their staff must be prepared with the necessary medications and appropriate training to quickly respond.
-Learn what standards and guidelines determine the emergency medical kit and supplies most appropriate for your dental office.
+When a life-threatening emergency happens at a dental practice, staff must be prepared with the necessary medications and appropriate training to quickly respond.
+Learn what standards and guidelines determine the emergency medical kit and supplies most appropriate for your dental office and which medications are necessary for basic emergency response.

 What Should an Emergency Medical Kit Include?

-When determining what belongs in an emergency medical kit, Dr. Malamed recommends asking three questions:
+When determining what belongs in a dental emergency medical kit, Dr. Malamed recommends asking three questions:

-- What do I need in order to offer the highest level of care possible?
+- Based on my emergency response training certification level, what do I need in order to offer the highest level of medical emergency care possible?

 - How do I pass an inspection (for example, by a state dental board or an insurance provider)?